Brazil forest fires rage as farmers push into the Amazon | The China Post

 How much forest do we stand to lose if this continues?

 It’s very likely that deforestation rates in the last twelve months will be significantly higher than the preceding 12 months.
-Looking at the satellite images, we can estimate about 20 to 30 percent higher, which is a very high rate.
+Looking at the satellite images, we can estimate about 20% to 30% higher, which is a very high rate.

 Unfortunately, data shows that even during the years in which deforestation reduced a lot, the number of fires did not reduce at the same rate.
 So we got very concerned because it shows that farmers and ranchers continue to use fire even when the rate of clearing and cutting down of forests goes down.